Early Years Foundation Stage

 Feedback and progress reports

 Formal written reports are sent digitally at the end of the summer term.
-Parents’ Consultations occur twice a year and enable the class teacher to provide concise
+Parents’ Consultations occur twice a year and enable the class teacher to provide concise feedback on your child’s progress; additional time or appointments can be arranged where necessary.

 Playground behaviour

-All the children are expected to play together in a manner that is friendly and appropriate.
+All the children are expected to play together in a manner that is friendly and age appropriate.
 The playground is organised into zones whereby those children who wish to play energetic games or use the bikes/scooters have an area to do so.

 Good behaviour